snde87/vscode-ros/README.md

 The Visual Studio Code extension for ROS supports launch debugging for ROS 1 and ROS 2 nodes, written in Python and C++.
 The ROS node or nodes to be debugged must be placed in a ROS launch file with the extension `.launch` for ROS1 or ROS2 or with the extension `.py` for ROS2.

 ### Automatic creation of a launch.json with ROS Launch support
-`.vscode/launch.json` is a file which defines a debug launch configuration within VSCode.
+`.vscode/launch.json` is a file which defines a debug launch configuration within VS Code.

 To create a `.vscode/launch.json` with ROS debugging support

   1. C++ or Python file is selected, vscode uses the selected file to seed the launch creation UI.
   1. Click the `Run and Debug` tab on the left sidebar
   1. Select the link to create a `.vscode/launch.json` file.
-  1. VSCode will drop down from the command pallet with a list of options, which includes 'ROS'.
+  1. VS Code will drop down from the command pallet with a list of options, which includes 'ROS'.
 Select this option.
   1. In the next dialog, type the name of the ROS package containing a launch file you'd like to debug.
   1. Then find the launch file.

 Once this is created, you can use the play button in the title bar, or the "start debugging" accelerator key, or from the command palle (CTRL-SHIFT-P), select `Debug: Start Debugging`.

-> NOTE: Other VSCode extensions may interfere with the selection list.
+> NOTE: Other VS Code extensions may interfere with the selection list.
 If you do not see ROS in the first drop down list, you'll need to create a new file called `.vscode/launch.json`, then use the manual option described below.

 Other Notes:
   * Create a new ROS launch file with just the nodes you'd like to debug, and a separate ROS launch file with all other ROS nodes.